makaimann/prophic3/README.md

 If it behaves the same as on my machine, there will be an assertion failure.

-Now, uncomment line 316 of `ic3_arrays.cpp` (which should be a C assert).
+Now, uncomment line 367 of `ic3_arrays.cpp` (which should be a C assert).
 Rebuild and run on the same example, and on my machine it no longer fails.

+I also print the results from each call to solve and dump the mathsat debug traces.
+When running the mathsat binary on the dumped traces, it doesn't agree with the printed results.

 # Code
 The code is a modification of ic3ia from https://es-static.fbk.eu/people/griggio/ic3ia/ic3ia.tar.gz, which uses mathsat bindings downloaded from https://es-static.fbk.eu/tools/nb/